 Remember this key fact – the purpose of your resume is to get you an interview.
 Everything about the development of your resume must be focused on this fact.
 An effective resume gets you the maximum number of interviews.

-Your resume must contain the right information for the job.
+Your resume must contain the right information for the right job.

 How your resume looks is important too.